-“Kindling Farm" shouts the driver, and as you get off the bus I am there to meet you.
-We start the tour at the converted stables where a couple of the growers are fork-lifting pallets of fruit and veg onto a lorry.
-This fresh organic produce will be on school plates locally, and across Greater Manchester, tomorrow lunchtime.
+“Kindling Farm" shouts the driver, and as you get off the bus I am there, from the farming team, to meet you.
+We start the tour at the converted stables where a couple of growers are fork-lifting pallets of fruit and veg onto a lorry.
+This fresh organic produce will be on school plates locally, and from Liverpool to Manchester, tomorrow lunchtime.
 Schools visit the farm throughout the year to learn about where and how their food is produced.

 We talk about the highly efficient buildings and the district heating system, the production of our own energy and our zero waste plan.
-I explain how, working with the Manchester-based Fairfield Group, lorries taking food into the city return with waste veg.
+I explain how the lorries taking food into the city return with waste veg.
 As well as producing compost to keep our soil healthy, the composting process generates heat for our polytunnels which extends our veg growing season.

-I explain that this event at the Centre for Social Change has been organised by some of our community shareholders, without whom we basically wouldn’t have the Farm.
+I explain that this event at the Centre for Social Change has been organised by some of our Community Shareholders, without whom we wouldn’t have the farm.
 What’s even better, is how many get involved in so many different ways.

 After lunch you help carry beer (brewed using our own barley) over from the micro-brewery to our camping barn.
 We are celebrating the conclusion of the ecological self-build training programme, run in partnership with a housing association.
 Building on a local brownfield site it has enabled young people to stay living in their local community and taught them green building skills.

 I excuse myself as I need to go into a planning meeting for our AGM, we’re expecting several hundred members to come this year.
 You look surprised and I smile.
 "That's nothing" I say.
 "They're hosting Question Time here next month, and that's loads more work!”